DanZo0x/TP_DesignPattern_Rendu/readme.md

 # Justifications Design pattern

-Hello Kevin here is the .dm for all the justifications
+Hello Kevin here is the .md for all the justifications.

 ## Interfaces

-For this project we need to use interfaces such as :
+For this project we chose to use interfaces such as:

 ### IHealth
----

-This is a *Kill Them All* type game so here almost everything must/can be killed.
+This is a *"Kill Them All"* type game so almost everything must/can be killed.
 With this in mind a simple but effective interface needs to exist so we can keep track of every killable entities in the game.

-This humble interface contains :
+This humble interface contains:

 ```
- > The base principle of a health amount is to lose some of it
+ > The base principle of a health amount is to lose some of it:
  abstract void TakeDamage(int amount);
 ```
 ```
-> The base principle of a health amount is to *maybe* gain some of it
+> The base principle of a health amount is to *maybe* gain some of it:
 abstract void RegainHealth(int amount);
 ```
 ```
-> When the HP is get under or equal 0 *die*
+> When the HP is get under or equal 0 *die*:
 abstract void OnDeath();
 ```
 ```
->  UI Function to update the unity base Slider
+>  UI Function to update the unity base Slider:
 abstract void UpdateSlider();
 ```
-> **Note :** if the entities does not use a Slider; Just use a return in this function &uarr;
+> **Note:** if the entities does not use a Slider; it  uses a return in this function &uarr;

 ### IStats
----

 Here is the **Statistics** interface; Like the *Player*,  *Mobs* also can have stats, therefore we made an interface for them so they can have easely tweakable values.
 > **Note :** It's also now very easy to add statistics to other entities (like new enemies) in the game.